Tarokh-Yaghoubi/Tarokh-Yaghoubi/README.md

 <h4>
 Hello world , my name's tarokh , some mates call me Jacob .
 I was made in June 2004 .

-I'm Passionate about Systems and Embedded programming , I love almost everything in IT , linux , networking , raspberries , development and so on .
+I'm Passionate about Systems and Embedded programming , I love almost everything in IT , linux , networking , microcomputers , development and so on .

 I dream of DevOps but it's just a bitter pill to swallow at the time !